scality/metalk8s/docs/operation/volume_management/volume_creation_deletion_cli.rst

 Volume Management Using the CLI
 ===============================

-This topic describes how to create and delete a MetalK8s volume using the CLI.
+This topic describes how to create and delete a MetalK8s Volume using the CLI.
-To use persistent storage in a MetalK8s cluster, you need to create volume objects.
+Volume objects enable a declarative provisioning of persistent storage, to use in Kubernetes workloads (through PersistentVolumes).

 Requirements
 ------------

-- StorageClass objects must be registered in your cluster to create volumes.
+- StorageClass objects must be registered in your cluster to create Volumes.
 For more information refer to :doc:`/operation/volume_management/storageclass_creation`.

 Creating a Volume
 -----------------

 #.
-Create a volume manifest.

-   You can define a new volume using the following template:
+Create a Volume manifest using the following template:

    .. code-block:: yaml